 Former DVA employee Keith Fowler, who turned 102 in November, spent three gruelling years in Japanese captivity during the Second World War, a significant part of that time on the Burma–Thailand Railway.
 For anyone who wasn’t there, or somewhere like it, it’s very hard to imagine what he and the some 60,000 other Allied prisoners of war (POWs) and an estimated 200,000 Asian labourers went through.

 Vetaffairs asked Keith what kept him going.

 ‘My fiancée,’ he said.
 ‘I just kept thinking of her.
-But also somehow I didn’t think I wasn’t going to die.
+But also somehow I didn’t think I was going to die.
 You’ve got to remember that often you’re not thinking of anything.
 You’re so exhausted, so sick, so starved, that your brain stops operating.
 You get what we called a jungle stare.’

 That he did survive, he puts down to providence.
 ‘Someone was watching over me, as there were so many times I should’ve been killed.
 I don’t know why [I was spared].’

 On one occasion, he was so exhausted, his health so poor, that he was no longer able to work.
 An Australian medical officer came across him and at risk to himself, found somewhere where Keith could sleep for a few hours.
 On another, he nearly died from malaria as his temperature soared to 41.8°C. He was saved by the prisoners’ commanding officer Lieutenant Colonel Edward ‘Weary’ Dunlop, who got him into a makeshift cold-water shower, which he’d recently persuaded the Japanese to let him build.

 ‘Weary Dunlop was a marvel,’ says Keith.
 ‘The way he stood up to the Japanese over and over, despite getting bashed.
 Major [Ewan] Corlette was the same.
 They worked well together.
 We were very lucky to have them.’